Portland Volleyball Association - Playing Regulations

 COED ONLY

-Coed teams are legal with the following combinations:
+Coed teams are legal as follows:

 OFFICIALS